 It’s that time of year again—when you and your company start making financial decisions for the year ahead.
-One of the biggest questions we find our clients tackle each year is, “What is a good marketing budget for 2021?”
+One of the biggest questions we find our clients tackle each year is, “What is a good marketing budget?”

 On any given year there are multiple factors to consider.
 Marketing during a global pandemic presents its own set of challenges.
 Trueline is a full-service marketing agency that helps our clients position themselves for success.
 We’ve broken down what percentage of your gross revenue should be allocated to marketing and made some recommendations.

 In addition, we talk about how to spend that budget in order to get the most bang for your buck.

 Does the Old Rule of Thumb Still Apply?

 The U.S. Small Business Administration advises that a company who makes less than $5 million per year should spend 7-8% of their gross revenue on marketing initiatives.
 They go on to suggest that a company making over $5 million a year should spend 10-12%.

 A one-size-fits-all approach may take the guesswork out of the equation, but there are other considerations that should influence your budgetary decisions.

 As a startup, growth is your number one priority.
 Companies that spend 22% of their revenue on marketing, report a year-over-year growth rate of 16-30% on average.
 While capital is scarce during your first year of operation, money spent on marketing is bound to yield future gains.